UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 ## Providing geologic datasets for CriticalMAAS performers

 Our key task for supporting CriticalMAAS is to provide harmonized geologic datasets over stable APIs to other CriticalMAAS performers.
-They most critical task is to provide these datasets to TA3, but we will also provide them to TA1 and TA2 to support feedback.
+The most critical task is to provide these datasets to TA3, but we will also provide them to TA1 and TA2 to support feedback.
 Additionally, we will support the activities and HITL interfaces of other TA4 performers with stable APIs (e.g., for geologic and